aperezdc/perezdecastro.org/2012/some-tracker-sparql-bits.markdown

 permissive and will just pass-through certain constructs when generating the SQL queries.

-As an example, the [regular expression syntax used y SPARQL][] does not include predefined character classes, but as SQLite uses [POSIX regular expressions][] internally, the following filter expression works:
+As an example, the [regular expression syntax used by SPARQL][] does not include predefined character classes, but as SQLite uses [POSIX regular expressions][] internally, the following filter expression works: